 When setting up a budget for your business, take advantage of existing systems and tools.
 There is no need to start from scratch when there are so many budgeting systems and tools ready to help you.
 Here's a closer look at the top business budgeting systems and tools available today.

-Not only is this bank account easy to open, but there are also no ongoing fees to consider within your budget.
+Not only is this account easy to open, but there are also no ongoing fees to consider within your budget.
 Creating and managing invoices within this account makes it a useful option for any business owner.

 As a budgeting tool, Novo can be very useful.
 You’ll have the option to set aside funds within your account to pay for a planned expense or cover your paycheck.
 These sub-accounts, or envelopes, can help you manage your business finances without wondering what cash is already earmarked in your account.
 And everything can be managed directly from your app or online.